berk2k/FlowMediator/README.md

 link: https://www.nuget.org/packages/FlowMediator/

+## Overview
-A lightweight mediator library with pipeline behaviors for .NET 8/9.
+FlowMediator is a lightweight mediator library for .NET 8/9, designed to simplify the CQRS and Mediator pattern with minimal setup.

-Ideal for hobby projects, or learning CQRS patterns without the complexity of bigger frameworks.

-Provides request/response messaging and pipeline behaviors like logging and validation with minimal setup.
+It supports request/response messaging, pipeline behaviors, and domain events out of the box.

+Use it when you want:

+-Clean separation of concerns in your application

+-Simple request/response messaging without boilerplate

+-EF Core integration with Domain Events

+-A minimal learning-friendly alternative to heavy frameworks

 ## Features

 ✅ Request/Response messaging (IRequest<TResponse>, IRequestHandler<TRequest,TResponse>)

-✅ Pipeline behaviors (IPipelineBehavior<TRequest,TResponse>) for cross-cutting concerns (logging, validation, etc.)
+✅ Pipeline behaviors (IPipelineBehavior<TRequest,TResponse>) for logging, validation, etc.

+✅ Domain Events with EF Core integration (v1.2.0+)

-✅ Dependency Injection (DI) ready via IServiceCollection extensions
+✅ Dependency Injection (DI) extensions for IServiceCollection

 ✅ Manual or automatic pipeline registration